accesscode-2-1/ice-cream-sandwich/unit-0/week-5.md

 **Jorge**

-* Last week's medium post:
+* Last week's medium post: https://medium.com/p/27fd1a04f91/edit
-* Last week’s goal:
+* Last week’s goal: Read in order for me to get a better understanding of the topics being taught in class.
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): I have been reading and I think the reading is helping me out
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): I need more time to reading.
+I started realizong that the reading of Java books are really clearing things up.
+I wish I had more time for reading.
-* What is your goal for next week?:
+* What is your goal for next week?: My goal for next week is to catch up with my homework.
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): I need help putting my logic into code.

 **Anna**